secretflow/scql/docs/development/scql_config_manual.rst

   engine:
     protocol: https

-Additionally, it is necessary to configure the engine to work with SSL, please refer `Config for SSL`_
+Additionally, it is necessary to configure the engine to work with SSL, please refer `Config for SSL`_.

 Config for SPU